2020 NFL Draft Prospect Rankings:

 26. Detroit Lions (from Houston from Miami in projected trade)

 The Lions went all in on a defensive rebuild in free agency that better matched the types of prospect profiles that Patricia had in NE.
 Yes, they went directly the source for three of those prospects, but also grabbed two DT’s that can clog up the middle.
 They will be truly versatile between 3 and 4 man fronts, and still need the players to pull that off.

 The Seahawks may or may not resign their star DE, but even so, they need a long term, young, uber-talented pass rusher to start developing.

 The Ravens added two big bodies to their defensive line, and can take advantage of that with an infusion of youth on the edge.

 29. Tennessee Titans

 Tennessee has gotten to that spot where they don’t have to go out and over spend in free agency or reach in the draft.
-That being said, they really will be hoping that one of the better DE’s are available when they pick here.
+They could use to improve their interior pass rush and Blacklock is a phenomenal talent in that regard.

 Kristian Fulton, CB, LSU

 The 49ers get a dominant and cheap DT with their first pick, but still have a need a corner.
 They could use some young talent in their secondary so that they don’t lose the momentum they have built last year.

 With a solid offensive line and a creative, wide open passing game, the Chiefs quietly built an effective run game later in the year last year.
 Yes, the Superbowl consisted of running backs that weren’t high draft picks, but when a super talented one is available, they very well might throw in a wrinkle that will be a nightmare for defenses.